RandyBaeza/Caso-1-Diseno-de-software/README.md

 -Why: Chosen to accelerate development and enhance security.
 It provides the required MFA, social logins, and a secure token management system, saving months of development and security review time.
 -Alternatives considered: Custom JWT/Bcrypt Backend: Rejected due to the security risks.
 Supabase: Excellent choice, but Auth0 was selected for its maturity, extensive feature set, and proven reliability at scale.

+---

+## 5. Authentication

+Auth0 (with Next.js SDK)

+Why:

+- Easy login setup with roles and multi factor authentication.
+- Works with Next.js Server Components.

+Considerations:

+- Dependence on external service.
+- Some features may require a premium, paid plan.

+---

+## 6. Testing

+Jest + React Testing Library (+ optional Cypress)

+Why:

+- Unit and component tests work well with TypeScript.
+- Cypress can test full workflows in the browser.

+Considerations:

+- Needs some initial setup.

+---

+Choice:
+Unit/Component
+-Why: RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
+Perfect for testing individual UI components and custom hooks.
+-Alternatives considered: Enzyme: Largely forgotten in favor of RTL.
+Vitest: A great alternative to Jest but has a slightly smaller ecosystem.